Recent and Future Events | Publishing

 Villa Finaly, Florence

-The European Publishing Studies Association (EuroPub), founded in 2016, aims to foster the exchange of knowledge around the contemporary book trade.
-By the Book5 brings together industry professionals, educators, and scholars to examine key issues around readership and publishing, as well as to discuss the developing field of publishing studies.
-Presentations will take different forms to accommodate the range of academic, professional, educational, and independent voices that make By the Book, now in its fifth year, such a unique conference.
+By the Book7 brings together industry professionals, educators, and scholars to examine key issues around readership and publishing, as well as to discuss the developing field of publishing studies.
+Presentations will take different forms to accommodate the range of academic, professional, educational, and independent voices that make By the Book, now in its seventh year, such a unique conference.
 By the Book7 has the theme ´Reconfiguring the Reader´.
 In our screen world reading culture is changing by the day, as new practices - digital and analogue - spring up and proliferate.
 In previous years themes have included Building Audiences (2016), Curation (2017) and Power (2019).

 Page 1 of 1 pages